-As of January 5, 2020, there are two government incentives available in 2020 to reduce the net cost of installing a geothermal (ground source heat pump) heating & cooling system:
+As of September 2020, there are two government incentives available to reduce the net cost of installing a geothermal (ground source heat pump) heating & cooling system:

 The Federal government also offers a tax credit for qualified geothermal system installations.
 For residential installations completed by December 31, 2020, the credit is 26% of qualified costs; for residential installations completed after that and by December 31, 2021, the credit is 22%.
 Commercial installations commenced by December 31, 2021 are eligible for a 10% tax credit and MACRS 5-year accelerated depreciation.
 The client is responsible for applying for this incentive at the time (s)he submits tax returns.
 See IRS Form 5695 https://www.irs.gov/pub/irs-pdf/f5695.pdf for more information.